ietf-gitwg/using-github/draft-ietf-git-using-github.md

 reminded that assessing consensus based on GitHub content alone cannot be assumed to reach all interested participants.

-Chairs MUST consider input from all discussion venues when assessing consensus including GitHub, mailing lists, interim meetings, and IETF meetings.
+As described in {{!RFC2418}}, chairs consider input from all discussion venues when assessing consensus.
+These include mailing lists, IETF meetings, and interim meetings in addition to discussion on GitHub.
 Each venue has different selection biases that might need to be considered.

 A Working Group chair MUST consult the Working Group mailing list for any issue that is potentially contentious.
 Relying on input provided through GitHub alone